Exact post-selection inference, with application to the lasso: The lasso and its selection event

 The rest of this section focuses on characterizing this event $\{ \hat M = M \}$.
-We begin by noting that in order for a vector of coefficients $\hat\bbeta$ and a vector of signs $\hat\bs$ to be solutions to the lasso problem \eqref{eq:lasso}, it is necessary and sufficient that they satisfy the Karush-Kuhn-Tucker (KKT) conditions:
+We begin by noting that in order for a vector of coefficients $\hat\bbeta$ and a vector of signs $\hat\bs$ to be solutions to the lasso problem \eqref{eq:lasso}, it is necessary and sufficient that they satisfy the Karush--Kuhn--Tucker (KKT) conditions:

 Following \citet{tibshirani2013lasso}, we consider the {\em equicorrelation set}